vhpcanbyr/GH_Actions_Tomcat/README.md

 # Passing arguments to an action

-In this lesson, arguments are passed to the following actions:
+In this repository, arguments are passed to the following actions:

 - [actions/checkout](https://github.com/actions/checkout)
 - [actions/setup-java](https://github.com/actions/setup-java)